laravel/docs/upgrade.md

 When passing a multi-word model name to the `authorizeResource` method, the resulting route segment will now be "snake" case, matching the behavior of resource controllers.

+#### The `before` Policy Method

+The `before` Method of a policy class will not be called if the class doesn't contain a method with name matching the name of the ability, the check will fallback to gates defined in your `AuthServiceProvider` instead.

 ### Cache

 #### Database Driver